Training

 Getting outside, enjoying nature and challenging ourselves are some of the best parts of the Guiding experience and are central to the Girl Guide philosophy and program.

 Guiding is all about a ‘progression of skills’ for both girls and Guiders.
-The OAL Program follows the ‘progression of skills’ needed for short outdoor activities, through to residential and tent camping and then on to more challenging adventure camping trips.
+The OAL Program follows the ‘progression of skills’ needed for short outdoor activities, through to indoor and tent camping and then on to more challenging adventure camping trips.

 This ‘stepping stone’ approach helps both girls and Guiders build and ‘try out’ their new skills all in a safe and supportive learning environment.
 As your comfort level in the outdoors grows, so will your girls’.